zooxdata/Python-Projects/README.md

 - Make A Reservation
 - Cancel A Reservation

-(Inventory.py, Vehicles.py, VehicleCost.py, Main.py, Reservations.py)
-1. I've attempted to do them via Object-Oriented Programming Way and
+1. I've attempted to do them via Object-Oriented Programming Way (Inventory.py, Vehicles.py, VehicleCost.py, Main.py, Reservations.py)

-(All the CSVs consists the lists of vehicles and it's details, Python Script for this method is Revised.py)
-2. The simple and direct way of using CSV Files that acts like a pseudo-Database and manipulating it via inputs from Users.
+2. The simple and direct way of using CSV Files that acts like a pseudo-Database and manipulating it via inputs from Users (All the CSVs consists the lists of vehicles and it's details, Python Script for this method is Revised.py)